 5. Efficiency and Risk Mitigation

-MVR monitoring runs drivers’ records on an ongoing basis.
-As a result, it becomes much easier to quickly identify driver problems and to correct them.
+MVR monitoring searches drivers’ records on an ongoing basis.
+As a result, it becomes much easier to quickly identify driver problems, and correct them.
 MVR monitoring continuously checks your fleets’ driving records.
-When a ticket, accident, suspension or revocation is found, you receive a notification and an updated MVR is provided for that driver.
+When a ticket, accident, suspension, or revocation is found, you receive a notification, and an updated MVR is provided for that driver.

-Ideally, a robust program should include monitoring to identify risky drivers in coordination with training and education programs.
-Even a consistently safe driver could receive a violation.
-This could escalate into a serious injury or worse and the company could be held liable in this case.
-MVR monitoring not only can help organizations identify a potential risk but also correct it before it escalates.
+A robust screening program should include monitoring.
+Also, identify risky drivers in coordination with training and education programs.
+Remember, even a safe driver could receive a violation.
+This could escalate into a serious injury or worse, and the company could be held liable.
+An MVR monitoring program not only helps organizations identify a potential risk, but also correct it before it escalates.

 6. Quick Decisions, Brand Protection

-Workforce Monitoring provides organizations with information to make strategic decisions sooner and more frequently.
-With swift turnaround time comes the added advantage of flexibility to decide on the appropriate course of action, whether corrective, disciplinary or punitive action, depending on the circumstance.
+Workforce Monitoring provides organizations with information to help make early strategic decisions, and more frequently.
+With swift turnaround time comes the advantage of flexibility to decide on the correct course of action.
+You have the time to choose corrective, disciplinary, or punitive action depending on the circumstance.

-When it comes to brand reputation management, remaining alert to potential crises remains paramount.
+When it comes to brand reputation management, remaining alert to potential crises is important.
 Swift, preventive capabilities play a valuable role in protecting a company’s hard-earned brand reputation.
 With an MVR monitoring service, the management team is empowered to stay one step ahead.

 7. Behavioral Impact

-Sterling – the world’s leader in background and identity services—provides a foundation of trust and safety that spans across industries, professions and borders.
-Our technology-powered services help organizations create great environments for their workers, partners and customers.
-Sterling has 20 offices in nine countries and conducts more than 100 million searches annually.
+Sterling — a leading provider of background and identity services — offers a foundation of trust and safety that spans across industries, professions, and borders.
+Our technology-powered services help organizations create great environments for their workers, partners, and customers.
+With office locations around the world, Sterling conducts more than 100 million searches annually.

-With pre-hire screening only, employee issues may never be discovered; with periodic re-screens, information may surface after it is too late.
-Workforce monitoring services provided by Sterling go beyond driver workforces, allowing companies to proactively and efficiently mitigate risk that stems from employees’ illegal activity or driving incidents.
-Thereby rendering it more effective at reducing insider and safety risk.
-Click here to learn more.
+With pre-hire screening only, employee issues may never be discovered.
+With periodic re-screens, information may surface after it is too late.
+Sterling’s workforce monitoring services help companies to proactively and efficiently mitigate risk, whether the risk is associated with illegal activity by employees or driving incidents.
+To learn more about reducing insider and safety-related risks, click here.

 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.